a. Overview

 b RURA Role

-The regulation of road transport is mainly performed through the department of transport in collaboration with other departments such as the department of Legal and Economic Regulation, Media and Consumer Affairs and Innovation and Cybersecurity.
+The regulation of road transport is mainly performed through the department of transport in collaboration with other departments such as the department of Legal and Economic Regulation, the unit in charge of Consumer Affairs and the department of Innovation and Cybersecurity.
 It has the following responsibilities:

 In transportation of persons, there are two types of licenses issued namely local and cross boarders’ licenses.
 To obtain an operating license from RURA, operators have to fulfill the requirements as stipulated by law and regulations, and have to comply with the license requirements.